Exercise and weight control can be useful ways to improve your health. It does not only have therapeutic potential; they are also preventative tools.

 Short-term weight change is widely studied and known to help patients with prostate cancer.
 However, these patients have already been diagnosed with the disease.
 There’s no turning back in this particular health outcome.
 But this short-term weight change improves their symptoms and may reduce the aggressiveness of prostate cancer.

-Weight loss leads to a mechanical relief of the symptoms.
+Weight loss leads to a mechanical relief of the prostate cancer symptoms.
 That’s because obesity increases the abdominal pressure and works against the bladder.
 It aggravates the urinary symptoms already present in patients with prostate cancer.
 Thus, weight reduction results in significant improvements in the quality of life in prostate cancer survivors.

 Long-term weight change takes many years, from early adulthood into a man’s midlife.
 According to studies, when patients try to lose weight before being diagnosed with prostate cancer, they have a lower risk of aggressive or advanced prostate cancer.
 This means that, if they ever get a prostate cancer diagnosis, it would likely be slow-growing instead of fatal.
 This association is stronger in people who smoke cigarettes.